Skip to content

 Tarmac or concrete will be laid to secure the new dropped kerb and restore the pavement surface.
 Your local council may conduct a final inspection to ensure the work meets all regulatory requirements before certifying the work.

-Call our tarmac contractors on 07768 858246 for dropped kerbs in Bristol, Thornbury, Gloucester and the surrounding areas.
+At Acorn Surfacing, we take pride in being trusted tarmac contractors delivering high-quality dropped kerbs in Bristol, Gloucester, Thornbury, and the surrounding areas.